machinesmith42/frex-/README.md

-# FREX - Rendering Extensions for the Fabric Rendering API
+# FREX+ - Rendering Extensions for the Fabric Rendering API

 Extensions for the Fabric rendering API.
 These may or may not be proposed and accepted for inclusion in the Fabric API.